Transparent Background Generator

 Transparent backgrounds are all the rage, but for the beginning website designer, they can present a challenge.
 I have a fine arsenal of graphics programs, but my ability to use them for anything more complex than cropping or other minor adjustments is embarassingly limited.
 So I often turn to software solutions that don't require any great knowledge or steady hand on the mouse to make my life easier.
 I created this tool to make transparent (or, more precisely, translucent) images for that reason.

-Another reason I created this tool is that while CSS3 provides new methods for creating gradient backgrounds, there are still nearly 10% of browsers in common usage that do not support it.
-That situation does not appear likely to change significantly for at least another year, so for commercial websites we are left with choosing between including compromise or fallback settings in the CSS stylesheet, or relying on image files to achieve the desired effects.
+Another reason I created this tool is that while CSS3 provides new methods for creating gradient backgrounds, there are still a small percentage of browsers in common usage that do not fully support it.
+That situation is improving dramatically as more companies are finally abandoning outdated browsers.

 This tool creates a PNG image file of the specified width and height (from 10 to 1280 pixels) using the color and transparency level you choose.
 You can click on the small palette icon to pick the color, or specify the color with a HEX triplet (starting with a '#').
 If you choose the Gradient option, a vertical gradient transparency effect will be used that starts with 0% opacity at the top and 100% opacity at the bottom.
 So if you need a horizontal gradient, you'll have to swap your width and height settings and then rotate the image in your favorite graphics program after you download it.